hauptmedia/cloudconfig/README.md

 #### using the skydns-set-record script

-The skydns feature installs a convenience script which can be used to set hostname records in `/home/core/bin/skydns-set-record`
+The skydns feature installs a convenience script which can be used to set hostname records at `/home/core/bin/skydns-set-record`

 ```bash
 /home/core/bin/skydns-set-record test.skydns.local 10.10.10.10